NetApp/harvest/docs/ontap-metrics.md

 ### node_volume_total_data

-Represents the aggregated total data throughput in bytes across all volumes on a node.
+Performance metric for the aggregated total data throughput in bytes per second across all volumes on a node.
 This metric is calculated by Harvest by summing the data read from and written to each volume on the node.

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|